 Reflection on Luke 5:12-16 ~

-I go through several phases when I think it is time to go to confession.
+I go through several phases when I realize it is time to go to Confession.
 First, I recall the intensity of the moments when I sinned.
-I then have to decide if I have already asked for and received forgiveness, especially for those sins that are more minor in nature.
-As my mind assembles those that are worthy of presenting to the Lord I feel shame.
-I become the leper, knowing I must prostrate and plead before the Lord to make me whole.
-More importantly, in my heart I know that I will be made clean in the process
+I then have to decide if I have already asked for and received forgiveness, especially for more minor sins.
+As my mind assembles the transgressions worthy of presenting to the Lord, I feel shame.
+Lastly, I verbalize my shortlist with a priest during reconciliation.
+I become the leper, knowing I must prostrate and plead before the Lord to make me whole and clean in the process.
+I suspect this scenario is familiar to you.

 Jesus Cleanses a Leper